Congratulations 2026-2027 Board of Governors!

 SECTION 6: TERMS OF OFFICE AND TERM LIMITS

-E. The President is elected annually to serve a one (1) year term and no more than two (2) consecutive terms.
+F. The President is elected annually to serve a one (1) year term and no more than two (2) consecutive terms.
 Following the completion of the term, the President may not serve as an Executive Board member for at least one year.
-At the direction of both Advisors, the Executive Board can waive this term limit in the event that no person is on the ballot for a specific office.
+With agreement of all current Advisors, the Executive Board may waive this requirement in the event that no other willing persons are on the ballot for a specific office.
+The President may, however, serve as an appointed chair on the Board of Governors.

 SECTION 7: ELIGIBILITY OF OFFICERS AND APPOINTED POSITIONS